Oscar-Ore007/Record_Holder/record_holder/README.md

 Welcome to Record Holder!
-This application is for you Music lovers out there who need help keeping track of your records!
-You can add a record to your collection and add it to your collection!
+This application is for you music lovers out there who need help keeping track of your records!
+You can add a record to your collection and update/edit or delete!
+Enjoy!

-To install Record Holder, you need to run bundle install

-To run the program, you will need to type shotgun in your terminal.
-Once that is complete, you will need to go to http://localhost:9393 - this is where you will get started!
+Installing:
+1. Fork and Clone repo
+2. Load repo into you editor of choice
+3. run 'bundle install' in terminal
+4. run 'shotgun'
+5. Go into your web browser and type in http://localhost:9393/
+6. Enjoy Record Holder!

+Notes:

+A Sinatra Flatiron project using ActiveRecord and sqlite3.
+This project allows you to login. signup, and logout!
+Full CRUD functionality!

 I want to thank my cohort lead, Lantz Warrick and the rest of my cohort!

-Enjoy!